Shnogh

 Shnogh is a village in the region of Lori in Armenia at 41°9'0" north of the equator and 44°50'24" east of the Greenwich Prime Meridian.

-The population is approximately 3250 (870 families)(1996).
+The population is approximately 3250 (870 families; 1996).

-Shnogh is a big village.
-The name comes from Armenian roots with the meaning abundant soil.
-Shnogh has rich agricultural potential.
-It is one of the old, known and prosperous settlements in the region.
+Shnogh is an expansive settlement whose name derives from Armenian roots meaning "abundant soil," reflecting its rich agricultural potential.
+It stands as one of the oldest and most historically prosperous communities in the region.

-Shnogh has middle and art schools, culture house, library, cinema, kinder garden, hospital, ambulatory, drug-stores, museum of history etc.
+The village infrastructure includes primary and art schools, a cultural house, a library, a cinema, a kindergarten, a medical clinic, pharmacies, and a local history museum.

 Shnogh is in the east part of mountain area named Gugarq, at the right site slope of river Debed, in a very complex geographical relief (which makes very beautiful and unusual view of village).

-The weather is mild, close to dry subtropical, annual mean temperature is 11.1 C, maximum recorded 38C, and minimum recorded 22C.

-In the surrounded mountains are many different mines such as copper, molybdenum, iron, which were mined in ancient times.
-The forests are abundant with rich and valuable trees, grass, wild berries and fruits.
-The agriculture is developed from ancient times.
+The region features a mild climate bordering on dry subtropical, with an annual mean temperature of 11.1°C, a record maximum of 38°C, and a record minimum of −22°C. The surrounding mountains contain diverse mineral deposits—including copper, molybdenum, and iron—which have been mined since ancient times.
+The local forests are dense and rich in valuable timber, native grasses, wild berries, and fruits, supporting an agricultural tradition that dates back to antiquity.